asesidaa/GC-local-server-rewrite/README.md

 Other files like `news`, `option` and `cap` should also be possible, but I have not tested these.

+The configured file should be put into the `event` folder, which you can change the position by using jconfig (regedit->event path)

 # Missing functions

 - [ ] Item/coin consuming